markjfisher/kOS-Astrogator/GameData/kOS-Astrogator/README.md

 // inspecting in the map view will note the DV requirement is too great for the ship being used, this is indicated by duration = -3.

-// Values are doubles that can be used in calculations: print bms[0]:totalDV / 1024.
+// Values are standard kOS scalable values that can be used in calculations: print bms[0]:totalDV / 1024.
 ```